OneFineDev/obsidian-go/projectTypes/API/Rate Limiting.md

 we want to add the `rateLimit()` middleware to our middleware chain.
 This should come after our panic recovery middleware (so that any panics in `rateLimit()` are recovered), but otherwise we want it to be used as early as possible to prevent unnecessary work for our server.

 ## IP-base limiting
+#### Distributed applications

+Using this pattern for rate-limiting will only work if your API application is running on a single-machine.
+If your infrastructure is distributed, with your application running on multiple servers behind a load balancer, then you’ll need to use an alternative approach.

+If you’re using HAProxy or Nginx as a load balancer or reverse proxy, both of these have built-in functionality for rate limiting that it would probably be sensible to use.
+Alternatively, you could use a fast database like Redis to maintain a request count for clients, running on a server which all your application servers can communicate with.

+## Rate limiter config